 Tendons are glistening fibrous bands between connecting muscles to the bones.

-Quadriceps is the large muscle in front of thigh and tendon of quadriceps is connected to the tibial tuberosity.
+Quadriceps is the large muscle in front of the thigh and the tendon of quadriceps is connected to the tibial tuberosity.
 In between, a sesamoid bone called patella is present and adds leverage to quadriceps function.

-Patella also acts as stabilizer anteriorly.
+Patella also acts as a stabilizer anteriorly.
 The part of the tendon between the patella and tibial tuberosity is called patellar tendon.
 Commonly, the term quadriceps tendon denotes the part connecting to the patella.

 Menisci are cartilaginous structures that cushion the knee joint.
 Two menisci, lateral and medial are present.
 They provide both space and cushion for the knee joint.

 Bursae are fluid-filled sacs that help to cushion the knee.
 The knee contains three important groups of bursae.